 The Death of Alexander the Great

-Alexander the Great died of malaria at age 32 in 323 BC.
-He left a vast legacy of cultural dissemination and magnificent buildings.
-His legacy also included syncretism and stories that changed history.
-After his death, his generals divided his dominion.
-Each general controlled a portion of his Empire.
-Ptolemy ruled Egypt and founded the Ptolemaic Dynasty.
-The Ptolemaic Dynasty lasted until the Roman dynasty captured Egypt in 32 BC.
+Alexander the Great died of malaria at the age of 32 in 323 BC, leaving a vast legacy of cultural dissemination, magnificent buildings, syncretism, and a series of stories that changed history.
+After his death, his dominion was split, with each of his generals controlling a portion of his country.
+Ptolemy invaded Egypt, ruled it, and founded the Ptolemaic Dynasty, which lasted until the Roman dynasty captured it in 32 B.C.

 Alexander the Great’s Tomb